 I have a plethora of recipes for carrots on my site.
 (That one’s for you, dad, for some reason “plethora” is one of his favorite words.)
-Carrots in the slow cooker, braised and glazed carrots, carrots roasted, carrots in soup, carrots in tacos (yes! tacos!), sheet pan dinners with carrots, carrot pesto, carrot vinaigrette….
-Carrots are obviously one of my favorite foods, and hopefully, yours too.
+Carrots in the slow cooker, braised and glazed carrots, carrots roasted, carrots in soup, carrots in tacos (yes! tacos!), sheet pan dinners with carrots, carrot vinaigrette, the list goes on.
+Carrots are obviously one of my favorite foods, and hopefully yours too.

 Make these honey glazed carrots with chili powder soon.
-A perfect side dish for any meal, including holiday dinners, I’m betting you’ll come back to this recipe time and time again.
+They are a perfect side dish for any meal, including holiday dinners.
+I’m betting you’ll come back to this recipe time and time again.
 I know I do.

-Next, add just 1/4 cup of water to the pan and put the cover on.
+Next, carefully add a quarter cup of water to the pan.
+Expect a lot of steam!
+Cover the pan.
 Since carrots are pretty hard and crisp, this step will soften the carrots by steaming them.
-After about 5 minutes, the carrots should be fork tender.
+After about 5 minutes, the carrots should be fork tender, depending on how thick you sliced them.
 If not, put the cover back on and steam them a minute or two longer.

 This shouldn’t take more than a minute or two.
 The carrots will look beautiful, a shiny vibrant orange, and will taste even better, sweet and spicy.
 Enjoy!

 Glazed carrots can be made and refrigerated up to three days in advance.
 Simply reheat in a skillet, crockpot, or the microwave.

 This recipe is pretty simple so there aren’t a lot of ways to vary it but here are a few suggestions for you:

 - Don’t have honey?
 Use brown sugar or another sweetener like agave syrup, maple syrup, or coconut sugar.